shahink84/BinPackingPredictions/README.md

 # Online Bin Packing with Predictions
 Experiments on online bin packing algorithms with predictions.
-See https://arxiv.org/abs/2102.03311

 ### Prerequisites